wendlers/atom-build-scons/README.md

 * `default` build with no variables set
 * `clean` build with `-c` flag

-You could provide per project targets by creating the file `target.ini` alongside the `sconstruct` script.
+You could provide per project targets by creating the file `targets.ini` alongside the `sconstruct` script.
 Each target is defined by `[targetname]`, followd by varaible assignments of the form `variable=vale`.
 For example: